Roadworks - Forfar and Kirriemuir from January 2026

 Kirriemuir Roadworks:

-Road and pavement repairs will be carried out in Kirriemuir town centre beginning in January and ending in March 2026.
+Road and pavement repairs will be carried out in Kirriemuir town centre ending in March 2026.

-Phase 1 – Bank Street (Monday 12 to Friday 6 February)
+Phase 3 – Bank Street remedial works (Monday 9 to Friday 27 March)

-All of Bank Street will be closed to all vehicles, from the junction with Kirkwynd to the junction with High Street, during this phase.
+In order to safely carry out the remedial works on Bank Street, the road will be closed to all vehicles, from the junction with Kirkwynd to the junction with High Street, Monday to Friday.
+The road will be opened at the weekend while works are stopped.
 Pedestrian movement will also be restricted within the working area.

 • Access to Marywell Brae and Kirkwynd will be maintained.